 Previous studies have examined long-term trends in habitat characteristics and established connections between habitat variables and coho salmon densities (Anlauf-Dunn et al., 2014; Steel et al., 2017, 2012).
 These studies primarily focused on understanding the spatial variability in coho salmon distributions relative to both proximal (e.g., local, fine-scale) and landscape (e.g., broad-scale) habitat conditions.
 Advances in model-based approaches incorporating spatial or spatiotemporal variability (Bachl et al., 2019; Evans et al., 2011; Guisan et al., 2002) offer the potential to leverage spatial information to mitigate reductions in the precision of trends that would be expected under reduced effort scenarios (Ward et al., 2012).
 Another research avenue involves using this long-term monitoring effort to identify linkages between biological responses (such as juvenile densities) and new data sources.
-Derived products such as the NorWest reach-level stream temperature model (Isaak et al., 2017) enable the incorporation of potentially important climate covariates that were previously unavailable.
+Derived products such as the NorWest stream temperature model (Isaak et al., 2017) enable the incorporation of potentially important climate covariates that were previously unavailable.
 Incorporating such covariates has the potential to increase both the precision of estimates and our mechanistic understanding of environmental factors that may limit coho salmon populations.
 Moreover, integrating climate variables with an extensive long-term monitoring dataset can aid in identifying variables and modeling approaches with reasonable forecast skill, providing insights into the long-term effects of climate change on Oregon coast coho salmon, as well as other species with similar environmental tolerances.

 The primary objective of the present study is to evaluate a range of novel statistical methods incorporating spatiotemporal covariates to fit existing juvenile and adult data and identify those that yield good short-term (1–2 year) forecasts.
 We focus on three classes of models: generalized linear mixed-models (GLMMs), generalized additive models (GAMs), and random forests (RFs).
 GLMMs assume that the relationship between the response and predictor variables follows a specific mathematical form, such as a linear or logistic relationship.
 While not as flexible as other approaches in modeling nonlinear relationships, GLMMs are often easier to interpret and more computationally efficient than alternatives.
 GAMs allow for the inclusion of nonlinear relationships between the response and predictor variables by using smoothing functions (e.g., splines or cubic polynomials) to model the nonlinear effects of predictors.
 Like GLMMs, these functions can be added one at a time, allowing the model to capture complex relationships between the variables.
 However, smooths may also be multidimensional, permitting complex, nonlinear interactions between variables.
 Both GAMs and GLMMs benefit from the ability of random effects in the mixed model to account for the unbalanced nature of the data.
 In the case of coho salmon densities, accounting for biases introduced by the unbalanced temporal and spatial collection of data (e.g., landowner denials, weather, or disturbances impacting site access) is essential.
 Finally, we consider RFs as a machine learning approach to include spatiotemporal variation in salmon densities.
 RF models excel in handling high-dimensional and complex data and are often used for tasks such as feature selection and prediction.
 However, they can be more challenging to interpret than GAMs and GLMMs because they are based on an ensemble of decision trees rather than a single mathematical function.
 Unlike GAMs and GLMMs, which are based on a single outcome, an RF model is an ensemble model built using multiple decision trees.
 Individual decision trees in an RF model are trained on different subsets of data, and the outcomes of the individual trees are combined to make an ensembled prediction.